The Choice (2016 film): Plot

 Ryan returns, and is keen to resume his relationship with Gabby.
-Unsure of her feelings, Gabby tells Travis that their relationship wasn't necessarily serious, so she says yes to Ryan's marriage proposal.
-Monica (Alexandra Daddario) breaks up with Travis, telling him that she knows about him and Gabby and that he should fight for her because they love each other.
+Travis pours out his feelings to her but she, unsure of how she feels, tells Travis that their relationship wasn't necessarily serious, then says yes to Ryan's marriage proposal.
+Monica breaks up with Travis, telling him that she realizes he and Gabby are in love, suggesting he fight for her.

 Travis goes to the hospital, only to find out she left after breaking off her engagement with Ryan.
 Ryan punches him for the affair.
-Travis then goes to Gabby's family home to propose.
+Travis then goes to Gabby's family home in South Carolina to propose.
+Initially resistant, everyone encourages him, her father suggesting he get down on one knee and her mother giving him her grandmother's ring.
 After convincing her of his love, she says yes.
 They marry and over the course of the next few years they have two children and become a happy family.

-One evening, after a dinner to which Travis is late due to a work emergency, Gabby drives back home but is involved in an accident with another car.
-She survives but is now in a coma, which seems permanent.
-Travis, wracked with guilt, has to decide whether to take her off life support.
+One evening, after a dinner to which Travis is late again due to a work emergency, Gabby gets tired of waiting.
+As she drives back home, she is involved in a traffic accident.
+She survives but is now in a coma, which seems permanent as she's been in it over 90 days.
+Travis is shown her DNR order, and asked to sign it.
+Racked with guilt, he has to decide whether to take her off life support.

-After a storm nearly destroys their house, Travis finds the wind chimes that Gabby had on her porch.
+After a hurricane hits their house, Moby helps Travis find the wind chimes Gabby had on her porch.
 He goes to his island and builds a gazebo, hanging them there.
 The shell chime starts to ring in the wind and Travis runs to the hospital where Gabby has woken up from her coma.
 When he walks in she says "you're late."
 He takes her home where she is welcomed by the family and Travis' sister's newborn child.

-To make up for missing their dinner date Travis and Gabby have one in the front yard, where she tells him she heard everything he said whilst in the coma.
-Stating that he was "breathing for her."
-The movie finishes with Travis and Gabby with their children and dogs sitting in the gazebo 'Gabby's Point', looking out onto the shore and up at the stars.
+To make up for missing their dinner date, Travis and Gabby have one in the front yard.
+When he struggles to find words, she reveals she heard everything he said while she was in the coma, including his remark that he was "breathing for her."
+The movie finishes with Travis, Gabby, their children and dogs all sitting in the gazebo ('Gabby's Point'), looking up at the stars and moon.